BenLiu983/Bank_Fraud_Detection/README.md

 # Fraud Detection with Bank Transaction Data

-# Background
+# Introduction
-Fraud is a significant problem for any bank.
-Fraud can take many forms, which involves many variables.
-This project is based on a transaction dataset that contains information about 800,000 records of a bank in Canada.
-The goal of this report is to build a predictive model to determine whether a given transaction will be fraudulent or not.
-The primary metric is roc_auc.
+Background: Fraud is a significant problem for any bank.
+Fraud can take many forms, which involves large amount of variables.

+Data: This project is based on a credit card transaction dataset that contains information about 800,000 records and 29 features from a bank in Canada.

+Objective: The goal is to build a predictive model to determine whether a given transaction will be fraudulent or not.

+# Methodology
+Since the fraud detection is a binary classification problem, I applied several classic supervised classification machine learning models, such as Logistic regression, XGBoost, and LightGBM.
+The primary metric would be ROC_AUC.

 # Data Preparation
 Original dataset: